aadeshisdoingsomething/Space-proxy-clone/README.md

 if i were you i would interstellar (link below), its a bit less likely to throw an error and more secure but if you like this one (it looks nicer) than use this. </br >
 https://github.com/aadeshisdoingsomething/Interstellar-clone

-## HOWEVER
+## broken
-currently this works better than interstellar
+this is copmletely borken

 # How to use (very simple for dumb dumbs)